facebook/sapling/hgsubversion/help/subversion.rst

     pulling revisions from Subversion.
 This method is compatible with servers using very old versions of Subversion, and hgsubversion falls back to it when necessary.

+  ``hgsubversion.externals``
+    Set to ``subrepos`` to switch to subrepos-based externals support (requires Mercurial 1.7.1 or later.)
+Default is ``svnexternals``, which uses a custom hgsubversion-specific format and works on older versions of Mercurial.

 The following options only have an effect on the initial clone of a repository: